Mbappe tests positive for coronavirus

 Manchester United midfielder Paul Pogba had to withdraw shortly before Didier Deschamps' latest group was announced, having also returned a positive test.

-Meanwhile, PSG has had six confirmed cases of the virus from among those players who are going through pre-season preparations.
+Meanwhile, PSG have had six confirmed cases of the virus from among those players who are going through pre-season preparations.

-Thomas Tuchel's side are due to begin their Ligue 1 title defence against Lens on Friday (AEST) in a match that has already been pushed back after PSG reached the Champions League final in August.
+Thomas Tuchel's side are due to begin their Ligue 1 title defence against Lens on Thursday in a match that has already been pushed back after PSG reached the Champions League final in August.